What is Orienteering?

 Park and Street events are held every Monday and Wednesday evening year round, as well as Tuesday and Thursday evenings in summer (Oct-March), and Saturday afternoons in winter (April-Oct).
 Events are held all over the Melbourne suburbs, using black and white maps.
 No special equipment or navigation experience is required.
 You can choose any running course from 3-10 km, or a 1 hour Power Walking course.
 You do not need to pre-enter – just arrive 30 minutes before the start, and instructions will be provided.
 More information: www.vicorienteering.asn.au/parkstreet

 Bush events are held during winter, on Sunday mornings.
 MelBushO is a popular series and ideal for newcomers, with all events located close to Melbourne.
-You can choose any of four courses, and we provide coaching.
+You can choose any of five courses, and we provide coaching.
 The Easy course follows a combination of tracks, water channels and fences.
 This course will be about 2 kilometres long.

-The moderate course takes you into the bush, but you will be looking for obvious features such as hill tops, saddles and major gullies.
+The Moderate course takes you into the bush, but you will be looking for obvious features such as hill tops, saddles and major gullies.
 You will generally be close to roads or fences.
 This course is about 3 kilometres in length.